-(3) This column represents service-based RSU awards granted to the NEOs during 2018 pursuant to the Company's 2007 Stock Incentive Plan.
-The service-based RSUs vest in four equal annual installments commencing in the year following the date of grant.
+(2) These columns represent the performance-based RSUs granted to the NEOs during 2021 pursuant to the Company's 2020 Equity Incentive Plan, shown both at the target and maximum performance levels.
+Refer to page 36 for discussion of the Company's Equity Incentive Plan.
+Based on our financial performance in 2021, the NEOs earned 150% of the granted performance-based RSUs, which vest in four equal annual installments commencing in the year following the date of grant.